Keep up with our News

-Heritage buildings capture our rich history and are significant in our community.
-It is important to take steps to care for and preserve them.
+Heritage buildings capture our rich and diverse history, conveying our unique story of how our area grew and developed over time.
+Our heritage buildings and items reflect our identity and are significant to our community It is important to take steps to care for and preserve them.

 The works must be approved and completed before applying for a grant and the allocation must not exceed 50 per cent of the total project cost.